-Dr. Parajuli performs vasectomies at Gentle Procedures Sydney vasectomy clinics in Parramatta, Penrith, Narellan, and Gledswood Hills.
+Dr. Parajuli performs vasectomies at Gentle Procedures Sydney vasectomy clinics in Parramatta, Penrith and Narellan.
 He does not use local hospitals because that could mean a long wait for you to have the procedure.
 By setting up his own modern vasectomy centres, Dr. Parajuli has created a convenient situation for patients – you can be seen for your consultation and surgery soon after calling the clinic at 0490 813 714.

 No-Scalpel Vasectomy Trends in Sydney and NSW

 In recent years, vasectomy has been popular amongst Sydney and New South Wales men seeking permanent contraception.
 Up to 30,000 Australian men have a vasectomy every year, and the introduction of the no-scalpel technique is a factor in these numbers.

 This trend suggests that more and more people are recognizing the overall convenience, safety and reliability of this procedure.
 We are proud to be a leader in promoting access to no-scalpel vasectomy in Sydney, and coupled with microneedle anaesthesia the entire process can be virtually pain-free.

 Many families choose vasectomy as their family planning method because it is truly a “set it and forget it” method – and importantly – carries a significantly lower risk than tubal ligation for women.